 For some trial attorneys, the courtroom becomes like a second home.
 They can come to feel like they spend more time there than with their families or friends.
 However, those same attorneys can feel the fear in their hearts when they hear a case has gone up in appeal.
 Many view the appellate process as if it were a foreign country where they don’t speak the language and have no idea of the local customs.

 While some of the same rules of civility apply in the appellate courts as in the trial courts, the judges and justices in the appellate courts may have some expectations of civility which would surprise attorneys more familiar with the trial court systems.
 As part of the Professionalism Committee’s ongoing series of videos on civility, Hon.
 Margret Robb, Chief Judge of the Indiana Court of Appeals, has recorded a video where she discusses some of the rules of civility for the appellate court system.
-Part One is available here; Part Two is available here.
+Part One is available here